VillagerUnknown/VillagerUnknown/README.md

 - My mods are hosted on [CurseForge](https://www.curseforge.com/members/villagerunknown/projects) and [Modrinth](https://modrinth.com/user/VillagerUnknown).
 - My mods can be included in modpacks.
-- I create mods for the Fabric launcher.
-It's unlikely that I will personally port any of my mods to other launchers.
 - I enjoy hearing about your ideas and seeing how you use my mods!

 ## Support